Brinsley: Brinsley Headstocks

+2023 removal of headstocks

+In 2023, Broxtowe Borough Council dismantled and removed the headstocks using cranes, following a structural engineer's report earlier in the year concluding they were in dangerous condition.
+The area was already fenced-off, and the metal winding wheels had been removed in September 2023.
+The council's statement included: "Signs were erected on the site to inform residents of the situation and the Friends of Brinsley Headstocks were kept informed".
+As of December 2023, a public petition has been organised calling on Broxtowe Borough Council to "...Preserve and Restore Brinsley's Headstocks".

 Brinsley Carnival

 Originated in the early 1900s as a hospital parade, where local farmers and growers would dress their carts, and sell produce to raise money to send the sick and injured in Brinsley to hospital.
 The Carnival evolved into a family day out, fete or gala over many years, with enforced gaps over the two world wars.
 It was restarted in 1960 by George Mills of Broad Lane in Brinsley, the local postmaster, and has continued to this day.

 Brinsley Carnival is traditionally held on Fathers day, at the recreation ground in Brinsley.
 It is organised by a group of volunteers who raise money at the carnival and throughout the year to finance the following years carnival and give away money to local good causes.

 For over 50 years Brinsley Carnival has offered a day's entertainment for families from the village and surrounding areas.
 But it has also given thousands of pounds to local causes.
 It is an event organised by the community, for the community.
 For some local organisations it provides their annual opportunity to raise awareness about their activities and to provide a welcome boost to their funds.

 The recipients of donations from Carnival proceeds are all either Brinsley based, or offer their services and membership to Brinsley residents.